-A healthcare power of attorney allows a person to make healthcare decisions for a person who lacks the capacity to make decisions regarding medical treatment themselves.
-A healthcare power of attorney will allow the person named in the document to decide where a person will receive treatment and what types of treatments will be administered.
+A medical power of attorney allows a person to make healthcare decisions for a person who lacks the capacity to make decisions regarding medical treatment themselves.
+A medical power of attorney will allow the person named in the document to decide where a person will receive treatment and what types of treatments will be administered.

 A financial power of attorney allows the person who has been named in the estate planning document to manage another person's financial affairs, including signing checks and other documents on that person's behalf.

-A guardianship is similar to a power of attorney in that it appoints a person to make decisions for another, but it is created not by the consent of the principal but rather by a court order that results from the filing of a petition for guardianship.
-Guardianship petitions, especially if they are contested, can be very expensive, especially when compared with the alternative of planning ahead by creating a power of attorney.
+A conservatorship is similar to a power of attorney in that it appoints a person to make decisions for another, but it is created not by the consent of the principal but rather by a court order that results from the filing of a petition for conservatorship.
+Conservatorship petitions, especially if they are contested, can be very expensive, especially when compared with the alternative of planning ahead by creating a power of attorney.

 Many people also prefer to create a power of attorney just in case they become incapacitated because a POA allows them to name who they want to make decisions for them in advance without a court order.
 They do not want to risk a court appointing someone that they would not want to act for them.

-An advance directive is also known as a “living will.”
-An advance directive is a document that states what type of treatment a person wants to receive if he or she becomes incapacitated and unable to make his or her own medical decisions or communicate wishes to medical providers.
+A living will, sometimes calls an "advance directive", is a document that states what type of treatment a person wants to receive if he or she becomes incapacitated and unable to make his or her own medical decisions or communicate wishes to medical providers.
 Some states, such as Alaska, Arizona, California, Colorado, Oregon and Tennessee (and others), have useful statutory forms.
-Often, however, an attorney-prepared advance directive can be more specific and complete.
+Often, however, an attorney-prepared living will can be more specific and complete.

 Without an advance directive, medical providers may be obligated to provide services even if these treatments are unlikely to prolong life or even if they are unduly invasive given the patient's terminal condition or poor quality of life.
 On the other hand, with an advance directive, a person may choose whether or not they want to continue receiving treatment if it is unlikely to improve his or her quality of life or is likely to cause unnecessary suffering.